simpler-io/agile-working-agreement/README.md

 and acted on immediately or prioritized in our backlog.
 We will also review the prior action items as a follow-up.

+#### Iteration Kickoff

+Assuming the stories are well groomed over the past two weeks, the team reviews the plan for the week, reviews any recent story updates, and agrees on the plan.

 #### Story Grooming

 Story grooming is an exercise between the Product Owner and the